Gratitude – What’s the Big Bonus?

 “A man reaps what he sows.”
 Galatians 7:7b

 Practicing gratitude is not dependent on your circumstances.
-Even in a crazy year like 2020 there are things to be grateful for.
-While being on lock-down might not be your idea of a good time (definitely not mine!), there are still things to be grateful for like…
+Even when life is crazy there’s something to be grateful for.
+For example, While lock-down might not be your idea of a good time (definitely not mine!), there were still things to be grateful for like…

 - The opportunity to deepen your relationship with your family

-- Be able to tackle tasks that you’ve been putting off
+- Tackle tasks that you’ve been putting off

 - Time to read, journal, and grow closer to God